Thinking about opening a restaurant?

 For access to free job posting templates, interview questionnaires, and offer letter templates, complete the Hiring the Modern Restaurant Workforce Course.

-8. You Need a Strong Restaurant Technology Stack
+8. You Need to Invest in Equipment and Restaurant Technology

 Jotting down customers’ orders using a pen and paper will get old — and inefficient — really fast.

-Restaurant guests are expecting technology in their restaurants now, and according to Toast’s Restaurant Technology Report, 95% of restaurateurs agree that technology improves business efficiency.
+Restaurant guests are expecting technology in their dining experience, and according to Toast’s Restaurant Technology Report, 95% of restaurateurs agree that technology improves business efficiency.

 9. You Need a Marketing Plan

-Opening a restaurant requires a marketing plan to help you entice and engage customers.
+Opening a restaurant requires a detailed restaurant marketing plan and budget that entices and engages your target customers.
 Everything from opening day incentives and weekly specials to your restaurant’s social media and email marketing plans should be covered in your restaurant marketing plan.